 Our Resident's Story

 All her adult life.
 Violet loved spending time in her garden.
-She looked forward to retirement and the change to take a Master Gardening course.
+She looked forward to retirement and the chance to take a Master Gardening course.
 She was just 55, however, when her doctor diagnosed her with Early Onset Alzheimer's Disease (EOAD).
 Her husband still worked full-time and he worried about her safety when he wasn't at home.
 Violet's family also longed to keep her connected to people and her flowers.
 When she first moved to Arden Courts, Violet rarely came out of her room and insisted, "I don't belong with those people."